thomas-cormican/personal-site/README.md

 ## Contact

-Feel free to reach out to me at [your-email@example.com] or connect with me on [LinkedIn](your-linkedin-profile-url).
+Feel free to reach out to me at [thomascormican123@gmail.com].

 ## License